Adults Living with SMA, Transport, Leisure & Holidays

 CanalAbility – charity offering accessible canal boat day trips

-Cinema Trips can be much cheaper with a CEA Card (Cinema Exhibitors’ Association Card).
-This works nationally entitling anyone age 8 years and over to one free ticket for a person accompanying them.
-To apply, your child will need to be receiving Disability Living Allowance (DLA), The card currently costs £6.00 a year.
+A CEA Card (Cinema Exhibitors’ Association Card) works nationally.
+It entitles you to one free ticket for a person accompanying you.
+To apply, you need to be receiving a Personal Independence Payment (PIP).
+The card currently costs £6.00 a year.

 Euan’s Guide – access reviews from disabled people and their friends and families.
 Covers tourism and entertainment venues as well as post offices, supermarkets and railway stations.